Whatcom’s recreation industry isn’t just in tourism, it is also in manufacturing.

 Outdoor recreation contributes a huge amount to our local economy because the locals love being outside.
 Meet the Mt.
 Baker Bicycle Club at Boundary Bay Brewery for a pint or get a cross-company team together for Ski to Sea.
 With nearly 300 outdoor recreation businesses within our small community, there are plenty of opportunities to connect with other industry experts and get guidance and advice.

 Whatcom County has great potential for growth in manufacturing outdoor equipment.
 Kayaks and boats have a long history of manufacturing success here.
 In fact, we’re home to four bike companies that assemble and export their products across the globe.
 SMC Gear in Ferndale builds climbing equipment, like carabiners and picks, while Transition Composites designs, prototypes and manufactures advanced material structures for sports and recreation.
+Gear Aid makes items that helps make gear last longer.
 The corporate headquarters for Aerotech Golf Shafts, Allsop/Softride, and Superfeet are all located in Whatcom County.
 Expand your manufacturing operation to Whatcom County: contact the Port of Bellingham today for free guidance!

 Whatcom County is a cyclist’s heaven.
 With hundreds of miles of bike trails, along with cycling manufacturers, sellers, and repair services available across the county—cycling companies have a long history of success in Whatcom County.